YottaDB/YDBDoc/ProgGuide/commands.rst

 .. parsed-literal::
    G[OTO][:tvexpr] entryref[:tvexpr][,...]

-* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB/GT.M executes the command.
+* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.
 * The required entryref specifies the target location for the control transfer.
-* The optional truth-valued expression immediately following the entryref specifies the argument postconditional, and controls whether YottaDB/GT.M performs a GOTO with that argument.
+* The optional truth-valued expression immediately following the entryref specifies the argument postconditional, and controls whether YottaDB performs a GOTO with that argument.
 * Additional commands on a line following a GOTO do not serve any purpose unless the GOTO has a postconditional.
 * An indirection operator and an expression atom evaluating to a list of one or more GOTO arguments form a legal argument to a GOTO.

 A GOTO command within a line following a FOR command terminates that FOR command.

-For more information on entryrefs, refer to Chapter 5: “General Language Features of M”.
+For more information on entryrefs, refer to `Chapter 5: “General Language Features of M” <https://docs.yottadb.com/ProgrammersGuide/langfeat.html>`_.

 ++++++++++++++++++++++++
 Examples of GOTO